Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Design

 \section{\Name Design}

-This section presents the design of \Name, our schedule language to progressively optimize DL model training using proposed primitives. \Name decouples model definition from its training execution strategy for better portability. \Name also abstracts out the common optimization techniques using a set of primitives to apply (or un-apply) one by one, lowering the bar for model developers to try out different performance optimization ideas.
+This section presents the design of \Name, our schedule language to progressively optimize DL model training using proposed primitives. \Name decouples model definition from its training execution strategy for better portability. \Name also abstracts out the common optimization techniques using a set of primitives to apply (or un-apply) one by one, lowering the bar for performance engineers to try out different optimization ideas.
 Furthermore, \Name makes it possible to automate the performance tuning via hyperparameter search.

 Fig.~\ref{fig:overview} illustrates the overview of \Name. \Name accepts a deep learning model implementation in a DL framework with dynamic graphs (e.g., PyTorch~\cite{paszke2019pytorch}) and parses the original model execution as its default schedule.
-Then, developers make use of the schedule primitives for optimizations on top of the default schedule.
-We define the schedule language in \S~\ref{sec:sch}, and present the scheduling in various scenarios in \S~\ref{sec:sch-mod} and \S~\ref{sec:sch-compute}.
-The scheduling strategy can be auto-tuned to search for a configuration that achieves the best performance (\S~\ref{sec:autotune}).
-Meanwhile, \Name adopts a verifier (\S~\ref{sec:verifier}) to ensure the functional correctness of all schedules.
+Then, developers make use of the schedule primitives for optimizations on top of the default schedule. \Name provides a comprehensive set of primitives that cover the prevalent distributed training optimizations, and Table~\ref{tab:comparison} compares \Name with other frameworks.

+We define the schedule language in \S\ref{sec:sch}, and present the scheduling in various scenarios in \S\ref{sec:sch-mod} and \S\ref{sec:sch-compute}.
+The scheduling strategy can be auto-tuned to search for a configuration that achieves the best performance (\S\ref{sec:autotune}).
+Meanwhile, \Name adopts a verifier (\S\ref{sec:verifier}) to ensure the functional correctness of all schedules.
 After the schedule is determined and applied, the scheduled model can be trained on the runtime of the original DL framework (e.g., PyTorch), or if needed, on the dedicated runtime of existing distributed systems such as DeepSpeed~\cite{rasley2020deepspeed} pipeline.